LixGc/Incit-Fullstack-Project/README.md

 A mobile website application made with React.js and javascript showing simple user dashboard

+For the deployed website you can see here: https://incit-exam.web.app

 Tech stack used:

 - Backend: Google-OAuth, PostgreSQL, Express, Sequelize, Nodemailer, Bcryptjs, Json Web Token